Shahmaz0/Musicy/README.md

-# LocalWave
+# Musicy

 ![Screenshots](https://nexo.sh/posts/why-i-built-a-native-mp3-player-in-swiftui/frame_source.webp)

-LocalWave is an **offline-first** music player for iOS that enables full control of your personal MP3 library without relying on Apple Music or iTunes Match.
-Built with SwiftUI and structured using a layered MVVM + Actor-based architecture, LocalWave prioritizes offline use and searchability.
+Musicy is an **offline-first** music player for iOS that enables full control of your personal MP3 library without relying on Apple Music or iTunes Match.
+Built with SwiftUI and structured using a layered MVVM + Actor-based architecture, Musicy prioritizes offline use and searchability.
 It was designed out of frustration with Apple's closed ecosystem and lack of decent support for self-hosted MP3 libraries.

-## Why LocalWave Exists
+## Why Musicy Exists

 In 2025, Apple still restricts basic MP3 playback unless you pay for services like Apple Music or iTunes Match.
-LocalWave was built from scratch as a personal response to these limitations.
+Musicy was built from scratch as a personal response to these limitations.
 It allows users to:

 - Import MP3 files from iCloud or Files app using persistent bookmarks
 - Build and search their own curated music libraries